 Please observe all posted speed limits and all traffic and parking signs.
 If you need emergency medical attention, please dial ext.
-555 or "0" and request medical assistance.
-Academy personnel will take you to a medical facility in an Academy vehicle or arrange for an ambulance.
+555 and an Academy personnel will arrange for an ambulance.
 If there is no answer, dial 911 (Raleigh County Emergency Operations Center) and request medical assistance.